yt-project/unyt/docs/usage.rst

 that has units attached with data from some outside source with no units.
-To quickly patch over this lack of unit metadata (which could be applied by explicitly attaching units at I/O time), one can use the ``units`` attribute of the :class:`unyt.array.unyt_array` class to quickly apply units to a scalar, list, or array:
+To quickly patch over this lack of unit metadata (which could be applied by explicitly attaching units at I/O time), one can use the ``units`` attribute of the :class:`unyt.unyt_array <unyt.array.unyt_array>` class to quickly apply units to a scalar, list, or array:

   >>> from unyt import cm, s
   >>> velocities = [10, 20, 30] * cm/s